 - Red Hot Chili Peppers singer Anthony Kiedis is well known for his excuses as to why they won't play older material or songs from One Hot Minute live.
 He'll often blame John Frusciante, their large variety of hits, his ability to memorise the lyrics, or he'll say 'we tried it but it wasn't working', but the truth is, he calls the shots, despite the rest of the band and fans wanting to hear it.
 An example of this is the many teases Josh Klinghoffer would do, which were intended to be full songs, but Kiedis did not want them in the setlist.

 - Touhou actually runs on this: the game developer, ZUN, decided to leave most canon details vague and background/personalities open to detail, since he found that the openness to interpretation of the games is what attracted such a large fanbase.
-Even then, people throw out a lot of canon material, or disregard it completely, and, of course, fans will fight one another over interpretation.
+There are expanded universe materials - which usually include subversions of popular fan interpretations - which often cause flamewars to break out over the canoncity, or are disregarded or changed by fans.

 - Likewise, one of the many reasons Star Control 3 is considered Fanon Discontinuity by many is because it answered all the major cosmic mysteries brought up in Star Control 2, in an infodump that takes four YouTube videos to cover.
 And most of the answers are the very definition of Fridge Logic.